> Baking on Mainnet

 Bootstrap Tezos node

-At this stage, it’s necessary to bootstrap your node, meaning to download a copy of the blockchain so you don’t have to synchronize block-by-block, which takes hours at best.
+At this stage, it’s necessary to bootstrap your node, meaning to download a snapshot (copy) of the blockchain so you don’t have to synchronize block-by-block, which would take many hours or days.
+We use a “rolling” snapshot which contains recent blockchain history (suitable for baking) rather than the complete archive from genesis.

 tezbake bootstrap-node <url> <block_hash>